 By Tom Van Hemelryck, Idaho Region President for WaFd Bank

 Tom Van Hemelryck is a banking industry veteran and has been in this business for more than 30 years.
-As Idaho regional president, Van Hemelryck oversees WaFd Bank’s commercial and retail banking at 24 locations throughout Idaho.
-WaFd Bank is the second largest national bank headquartered in the Pacific Northwest, with over 2,000 employees and 234 branches across eight western states.
+As Idaho Regional President, Van Hemelryck oversees WaFd Bank’s commercial and retail banking at 24 locations throughout Idaho.
+WaFd Bank is the second largest national bank headquartered in the Pacific Northwest, with over 2,000 employees and more than 200 branches across eight western states.

 Member FDIC and Equal Housing Lender.